 Students who would like to obtain the services of a tutor may receive tutorial assistance through the Student Success Center (SSC) Tutoring Lab.
-The Tutoring Lab is located in Room H2087 on Main Campus, and tutorial services are also available at the Anna Center, the Cairo Center, and the Metro Center.
-Both professional tutors and peer tutors are available, and both individual and group tutoring services are available.
+The Tutoring Lab is located in Room H2087 on Main Campus, and tutorial services are also available at the Alexander, Johnson, Massac, and Union County Centers.
+Depending on the subject, both professional tutors and peer tutors are available.
+Also, both individual and group tutoring services are available.